Simulation by Rounds of Letter-to-Letter Transducers: Introduction

 It is not hard to see that $\cT_1$ is $10$-round simulated by an ``ideal'' transducer $\cT_2$ which expects to see the processes in the order $1,\ldots,10$.
 This transducer needs roughly $10$ states, as it only needs to know the index of the next process it expects to see.

-Now, suppose we want to verify some correctness property which is invariant to permutations of the processes within each $10$-round, such as ``if there is no \texttt{error}, then Process $3$ works at least once every 20 steps''.
-Then we can verify this against the much smaller $\cT_2$. \end{example}
+Now, suppose we want to verify some correctness property which is invariant to permutations of the processes within each round of length 10, such as ``if there is no \texttt{error}, then Process $3$ works at least once every 20 steps''.
+Then we can verify this against the much smaller $\cT_2$. \end{exa}

 The notion of $k$-round simulation arises naturally in the setting of \emph{process symmetry}.
 There, the input and output alphabets are $\sI=\tI$ and $\sO=\tO$ respectively, where $I=\{i_1,\ldots,i_m\}$ and $O=\{o_1,\ldots,o_m\}$ represent signals corresponding to $m$ processes.
-Process symmetry addresses the scenario where the identities of the processes may be scrambled.
+Process symmetry addresses the scenario where the identifiers of the processes may be scrambled.
 For example, if the input $\{i_1,i_2\}$ is generated, the system might actually receive an input $\{i_7,i_4\}$.
 A system exhibits process symmetry if, intuitively, its outputs are permuted in a similar way to the inputs.
 Unfortunately, deterministic systems that are process symmetric are extremely naive, as process symmetry is too restrictive for them.
-While this can be overcome using probabilistic systems, as studied by the second author in~\cite{Almagor2020b}, it is also desirable to find a definition that is suited for deterministic systems.
+While this can be overcome using probabilistic systems, as studied in~\cite{Almagor2020b}, it is also desirable to find a definition that is suited for deterministic systems.
 As we show in~\cref{sec:application}, $k$-round simulation provides such a definition.

 The main contributions of this work are as follows.
 We introduce the notion of $k$-round simulation and $k$-round equivalence, and define two decision problems pertaining to them: in \emph{fixed round simulation} we need to decide whether $\cT_1\prec_k \cT_2$ for a given value of $k$, and in \emph{existential round simulation} we need to decide whether there exists some value of $k$ for which $\cT_1\prec_k \cT_2$ holds.
 In fact, we consider a somewhat more elaborate setting, by also allowing the inputs to $\cT_1$ to be restricted to some regular language $\fL$.
 We solve the first problem by reducing it to the containment of two nondeterministic automata.
-For the second problem, things become considerably more difficult, and the solution requires several constructions, as well as tools such as Presburger Arithmetic and Parikh's theorem.
+For the second problem, things become considerably more difficult, and the solution requires several constructions, as well as tools such as Presburger arithmetic and Parikh's theorem.
 In addition, we demonstrate the usefulness of the definitions in relation to process symmetry.